gamesbook/protograf/docs/source/terminology.rst

 -  **pointy** - the *orientation* of a ``Hexagon``, meaning the top of it will make a "peak" relative to the bottom edge of the paper, and the flat edge will be parallel to the left side of the paper.
+-  **radii_shapes** - a shape is drawn on the line of the compass direction of a shape's radius
 -  **start** - can be any secondary compass direction; for example, it is used to show in which corner of a ``RectangularLayout`` that shapes should first placed when creating a track